hawkinsw/CPPTimes/integerdivision.md

 Remember that _expressions_ are anything that has a value.
 More importantly (for this discussion), all values in C++ have a type!
 Never forget the definition of _type_: A range of valid values and the valid operations that you can perform on those values.

 Put that knowledge together and you can reason that ... `(five/two)` is an expression, it generates a value and, therefore, that value has a type.
 C++ determines the type of a value based on the composition of the expression that generates it!
-It just so happens that C++ specifies that when you have an operator (remember the definition?) whose operands are `int`s, the type of the value when that expression is evaluated is also an `int`.
+It just so happens that C++ specifies that when you have an operator (remember the definition of operator?) whose operands are `int`s, the type of the value when that expression is evaluated is also an `int`.

 Ah, so that's the rub!